Prologue – All Things Definitional

 - App means the Company’s app;

-- Dispute Resolution – the process by which the Company will manage and adjudicate disagreements arising between the Users.
+- Dispute Resolution – the process by which the Company will manage and adjudicate disagreements arising between the User;

-- gigl – a new verb we have created (#Shakespearianinfluencers) meaning to Users using the gigl Platform for Gig Jobs;
+- gigl – a new verb we have created (#Shakespearianinfluencers) meaning Users using the gigl Platform for Gig-Jobs;

-- gigl Platform means the Site, the App and any communications given to you in any form whatsoever;
+- gigl Platform means the Site, the App and any communications given to or exchanged by you in any form whatsoever (including through the gigl messaging service);

-- Gig Jobs are discreetly defined short-term roles posted on the gigl Platform by Job-Givers to attract the best quality and most suitable Job-Seekers;
+- Gig-Jobs are roles posted on the gigl Platform by Employers to attract the best quality and most suitable Giglers – either part/full-time, or one-time roles;

-- Service Agreement is the separate agreement automatically created by Users (and not the Company) when a Gig Job is posted by a Job-Giver and accepted by a Job-Seeker, which may include additional Service Terms agreed between the Parties (and communicated on the gigl Platform);
+- Service Agreement is the separate agreement created by Users (and not the Company) when a Gig-Job is posted by an Employer and accepted by a Gigler.
+Users may include additional terms of service agreed between themselves (such as how the treat the employment status of a Gigler);

 - Site means www.getgigl.com;

-- Users is a swanky name for Job-Seekers and/or Job-Givers (natural or legal person!) together;
+- Users is a swanky name for Giglers and/or Employers (natural or legal person!) together.

-- The Company does not enter into and is not a party to any contracts between Job-Seekers and Job-Givers.
-The gigl Platform simply facilitates like-minded folk to meet one another and discuss the potential of working together.
+- The Company does not enter into and is not a party to any contracts or Service Agreement between Giglers and Employers.
+The gigl Platform simply facilitates like-minded folk meeting one another to discuss the potential of working together.

-- The clever bit: when a Job-Giver engages a Job-Seeker for a Gig Job offered through the gigl Platform, the Users automatically form a legally-binding contract between themselves called a Service Agreement.
-The terms of the Service Agreement include these Terms of Service and any other Service Terms the Users may agree between themselves.
-We strongly recommend that you discuss any Service Terms through the gigl Platform, as any terms agreed outside shall not be admissible in any Dispute Resolution.
+- The clever bit: when an Employer engages a Gigler for a Gig-Job offered through the gigl Platform, the Users automatically form a legally-binding contract between themselves called a Service Agreement.
+The terms of the Service Agreement include these Terms of Service and any other terms the Users may agree between themselves.
+FOR FULL- AND PART-TIME GIG-JOBS WE STRONGLY RECOMMEND THAT YOU AGREE YOUR OWN CONTRACT OF EMPLOYMENT AS PART OF YOUR SERVICE AGREEMENT.
+We strongly recommend that you discuss any Service Agreement through the gigl Platform as any terms agreed outside shall not be admissible in a Dispute Resolution.

-- As a Job-Seeker, you must only apply and accept Gig-Jobs for which you have the requisite experience, expertise and competence.
-Whilst performing the Gig-Job, you must act with the professionalism of a reasonable person performing a similar role in that industry, and follow the reasonable instructions and directions of the Job-Giver.
+- As a Gigler, you must only apply and accept Gig-Jobs for which you (or a suitable substitute) have the required experience, expertise and/or competence.
+Whilst performing the Gig-Job, you (or your substitute) must act with the professionalism of a reasonable person performing a similar role in that industry and follow the reasonable instructions and directions of the Employer.
+You confirm that you (and your substitute) are responsible for your own tax, and will make the necessary declarations and payments to HMRC as an independent freelancer (unless you agree an alternative status with the Employer).

-- As the Job-Giver, you must provide full and proper details of the Gig-Job (including, but not limited to, necessary skills, qualifications, experience etc.) on the gigl Platform.
-You must communicate information in a timely fashion (through the gigl Platform) to the Job-Seeker, provide any necessary training, equipment, supervision, insight etc., and treat them with the same lawfulness and professionalism of a reasonable Job-Giver of a similar role in that industry.
+- As the Employer, you must provide full and proper details of the Gig-Job (including, but not limited to, necessary skills, qualifications, experience etc.) on the gigl Platform.
+You must communicate information in a timely fashion (through the gigl Platform) to the Gigler, advise them of any equipment, uniform etc they need to bring, and treat them with the same lawfulness and professionalism of a reasonable Employer of a similar role in that industry.

 - Really important: the terms of the Service Agreement shall not expand the Company’s obligations in respect of the Users nor is the Company part of or responsible for the Service Agreement between Users.

 - Sorry, but our lawyers told us to write this in shouty capitals so it’s totally clear: THE COMPANY IS NOT AN EMPLOYMENT AGENCY.
-IT DOES NOT EMPLOY USERS OR CREATE ANY EMPLOYMENT RELATIONSHIP WHATSOEVER.
-IT DOES NOT PERFORM OR GUARANTEE GIG JOBS.
-BY ACCEPTING A GIG JOB A JOBSEEKER BECOMES AN INDEPENDENT CONTRACTOR TO THE JOB-GIVER.
+IT DOES NOT EMPLOY USERS, PROVIDE STAFF OR CREATE ANY EMPLOYMENT RELATIONSHIP WHATSOEVER.
+IT DOES NOT PERFORM OR GUARANTEE GIG JOBS OR THE AVAILABILITY OR PERFORMANCE OF THE GIGL PLATFORM.

-- (Sorry again, more shouty stuff): THE COMPANY DOES NOT SUPERVISE, DIRECT, CONTROL OR MONITOR JOB-SEEKERS AND HAS NO LIABILITY (TO THE FULLEST EXTENT POSSIBLE) FOR ANYTHING USERS DO/NOT DO WHILST ENGAGED IN A GIG JOB RELATIONSHIP.
-USERS MUST MAKE THEIR OWN TAX PAYMENTS, DECLARATIONS, INSURANCE, PENSION ARRANGEMENTS AND CONTRIBUTIONS ETC. THE COMPANY HAS NO LIABILITY FOR THESE WHATSOEVER.
+- (Sorry again, more shouty stuff): THE COMPANY DOES NOT SUPERVISE, DIRECT, CONTROL OR MONITOR GIGLERS AND HAS NO LIABILITY (TO THE FULLEST EXTENT POSSIBLE) FOR ANYTHING USERS DO/NOT DO WHILST ENGAGED IN A GIG-JOB RELATIONSHIP.
+UNLESS OTHERWISE EXPRESSLY AGREED USERS MUST MAKE THEIR OWN TAX PAYMENTS, DECLARATIONS, INSURANCE, PENSION ARRANGEMENTS AND CONTRIBUTIONS ETC. THE COMPANY HAS NO LIABILITY FOR THESE WHATSOEVER.
+THE COMPANY DOES NOT GUARANTEE THE LEGAL STATUS OF ANY GIGLER AND HAS NO LIABILITY TO EITHER THE GIGLER AND/OR EMPLOYER FOR ANY STATUS THEY ARE LATER DEEMED GIVEN, EITHER LEGALLY OR IN ACCORDANCE WITH TAX LAW.

 Chapter 1 – Becoming a User